Need Help With Your Grant Application?

 Call 1300 658 508

-Up to $1M is available to invest in projects that build capabilities aligned with Defence’s Sovereign Industrial Capability Priorities.
+The Sovereign Industrial Capability Priority Grant provides funding for projects that build capabilities aligned with Defence’s Sovereign Industrial Capability Priorities.

 The Centre for Defence Industry Capability (CDIC) is a key initiative of the 2016 Defence Industry Policy Statement.
 The CDIC provides strategic leadership for the Australian defence sector and partners with industry to help build a strong, sustainable, innovative and internationally competitive Australian industry that meets defence capability requirements.